Note: This is part 2 of 7 of the five vayus series.

 Active above the navel, prana vayu functions primarily in the head and chest areas.
 It’s action energizes and enlivens on every level of being.

 Anxiety, tension, shallow breathing, and emotions such as fear and anger are all signs of a weak prana vayu.
 Along with these symptoms comes a feeling of constriction, a sense of being closed off from the world.

-The flipside of this is an acceptance and appreciation of the moment and an openness to new experiences.
-It’s in this open state that we’re able to draw in nourishment from our environment.
+The flip side is accepting and appreciating the moment and openness to new experiences.
+In this open state, we can draw in nourishment from our environment.